-Webhooks have become an essential tool for modern applications, enabling seamless communication between different systems in real time.
+Webhooks have become an essential tool for modern application development, enabling seamless communication between different systems in real time.
 Whether you're building a SaaS platform, an e-commerce site, or a custom application, webhooks can help you automate workflows, reduce manual intervention, and improve user experience.
 In this guide, we’ll walk you through the process of implementing webhooks in your application, step by step.

 Webhooks offer several advantages, including: